AWS Session Manager Integration¶

 - Click Save

-Forward a database port through an EC2 instance:
+Forward a private RDS PostgreSQL endpoint through an SSM-managed EC2 instance:

 - Local Port: 5432